-USB Port 2.0
+USB 2.0 Port

 The USB port uses an on-board FTDI RS-232 serial UART to seamlessly connect as if it were a true serial port.
 This device is powered both from the USB itself and also from the power of the CP4/5, providing an extra layer of redundancy over external USB-Serial devices.
 Because the internal FTDI chipset in the CP4/5 remains powered, it will almost never crash.
 In addition, the chip is uniquely serialized, so that every time you connect to the CP4/5 it will be found on the same COM port, preventing COM port hunts.
 The port itself is sturdy and will provide excellent connector retention after many, many connections.
+The specific plug-type is USB-B.